Rudolf von Laban: Freemasonry

-Laban had been a member of a Freemason association since 1913, and had founded his own masonic lodge "Johannis lodge of ancient Freemasons of the Scottish-and-Memphis-and-Misraim-Rites in the valley of Zurich" which had six brothers and ten sisters.
+Laban had been a member of a Freemason association since 1913, and had founded his own masonic lodge "Johannis lodge of ancient Freemasons of the Scottish-and-Memphis-and-Misraim-Rites in the valley of Zürich" which had six brothers and ten sisters.
 Whilst on Monte Verità, Laban met the occultist Theodor Reuss, who had been on Monte Verità for some time and had established a local Freemason lodge.
-On 24 October 1917, Reuss issued a charter to Laban and Hans Rudolf Hilfiker-Dunn (1882-1955) to operate a III° Ordo Templi Orientis Lodge in Zurich called Libertas et Fraternitas.
+On 24 October 1917, Reuss issued a charter to Laban and Hans Rudolf Hilfiker-Dunn (1882–1955) to operate a III° Ordo Templi Orientis Lodge in Zürich called Libertas et Fraternitas.

 Weimar Germany

 After the end of World War I, Laban returned to Germany.
-The Zurich Laban School was taken over and continued by Perrottet.
+The Zürich Laban School was taken over and continued by Perrottet.
 After an interlude in Stuttgart, where Laban worked with the painter Max Ackermann, Laban founded the Tanzbühne Laban (Dance Stage Laban) in Hamburg, Weimar Germany in 1922.

 The first public performance of a dance poem by Laban took place in Lübeck in the autumn of 1922 in the State Theatre.
 They called the performance poster by Karl Gatermann the Elder Der schwingende Tempel (The Swinging Temple), archived under the number PLK-Laban 29 in the Dance Archive Leipzig.
 In 1923, the first Laban school was founded, which had its own movement choir.
 The numerous graduates of the Hamburg School successfully carried Laban's method on to various cities in Germany and Europe.
 In the years that followed, 24 Laban schools were set up across Europe.

 In addition, Laban built up a "Choreographic Institute" in Würzburg (1926/27) and Berlin (1928/29).
-Together with Dussia Bereska, Laban also directed the Chamber Dance Stage (Kammertanzbühne) (1925-1927).
+Together with Dussia Bereska, Laban also directed the Chamber Dance Stage (Kammertanzbühne) (1925–1927).
 Bereska from the Laban School in Hamburg features in the popular 1925 German cultural silent film Wege zu Kraft und Schönheit (Ways to Strength and Beauty) performing Die Orchidee (The Orchid); also featuring in the same film is Mary Wigman and her dance group and the end scene from Laban's dance drama Das lebende Idol (The living Idol) where Laban himself makes an appearance.

-From 1930-34, Laban took over the direction of the ballet of the Berlin State Opera.
+From 1930 to 1934, Laban took over the direction of the ballet of the Berlin State Opera.
 Laban integrated the ideas of psychologist Carl Jung, and in Laban's warm up program the practices of Joseph Pilates, whom according to Pilates, Laban had observed whilst Pilates was working with patients in Hamburg.